/**

 *

-* When initializing the router, you can optionally define what to do:
+* When initializing the router, you can optionally define public routes:

 *